-We seek to attract and retain highly qualified craft employees by providing a superior work environment through our emphasis on safety, our competitive compensation, and our high quality fleet of equipment.
+We seek to attract and retain highly qualified craft employees by providing a superior work environment through our emphasis on safety, our competitive compensation, and our high-quality fleet of equipment.
 The number of individuals we employ varies significantly throughout the year, typically with lower staffing levels at year end and through the winter months when fewer projects are active.
 The number of craft employees fluctuates depending on the number and size of projects at any particular time.
-As of December 31, 2017, we had approximately 5,275 employees, consisting of approximately 950 salaried employees, including executive officers, district managers, project managers, superintendents, estimators, office managers, and staff and clerical personnel, and approximately 4,325 craft employees.
-Approximately 91% of our craft employees are members of unions, with the majority being members of the International Brotherhood of Electrical Workers ("IBEW"), who are represented by many local unions under agreements with generally uniform terms and varying expiration dates.
-We generally are not direct parties to such local agreements, but instead these agreements are entered into by and between the IBEW local unions and the National Electrical Contractors Association ("NECA"), of which we are a member.
-NECA negotiates the terms of these agreements on our behalf.
-On occasion we will also employ individuals who are members of other trade unions pursuant to multi-employer, multi-union project agreements.
+As of December 31, 2018, we had approximately 5,500 employees, consisting of approximately 900 salaried employees, including executive officers, district managers, project managers, superintendents, estimators, office managers, and staff and clerical personnel, and approximately 4,600 craft employees.
+Approximately 88% of our craft employees are members of unions, with the majority being members of the International Brotherhood of Electrical Workers ("IBEW"), who are represented by many local unions under agreements with generally uniform terms and varying expiration dates.
+We generally are not direct parties to such local agreements, but instead these agreements are entered into by and between the IBEW local unions and the National Electrical Contractors Association ("NECA"), of which the majority of our subsidiaries are members.
+On occasion we also employ individuals who are members of other trade unions pursuant to multi-employer, multi-union project agreements.